wirrunna/CamillaDSP-an-implemantation/README.md

 Enough photos, I mastered the highly technical process of Print Screen (Prt Sc) on the RPi5 - connect a USB keyboard and press Prt Sc.
 The resulting screen pic is stored in ~\Pictures.
 Who would have thought?

 This is a Prt Sc from the RPi5 showing the screen in more detail while playing.
-Note the top row of the screen showing icons, on the left the Raspberry will display a drop down Start menu for various system utilities and loaded software, the keyboard will display/hide the on-screen keyboard.
+Note the top row of the screen showing icons, on the left the Raspberry icon will display a drop down Start menu for various system utilities and loaded software, the keyboard icon will display/hide the on-screen keyboard.
 The icons on the far right also show details in drop down menus.
 The CDSP volume can be altered either by the slider or with the remote.
 The JiveLite screen will be familiar to Squeezebox (LMS) users.
 ![alt text](<Images/10.1 screen Jivelite and Firefox CamillaDSP.jpg>)

 This Prt Sc shows the CDSP Devices tab with the on-screen keyboard.
 The keys are big enough for good typing accuracy with big hands.
 ![alt text](<Images/10.1 screen Devices tab with on-screen keyboard.jpg>)

 This Prt Sc shows the CDSP File tab.
-The "_" at the beginning of the configs is to identify them for the remote to select.
+The "_" at the beginning of the config names is to identify them for the remote to select.
 ![alt text](<Images/10.1 screen CamillaDSP Files tab.jpg>)

 This Prt Sc shows the Streamer input Pipeline in collapsed mode.